 Seagate believes that there is a strong relationship between ethics and business efficacy.
 Ethics support the company’s commitment to quality and total customer satisfaction.
 They also promote a work environment of open communications where fair and honest decisions result in shared success.
 Maintaining high ethical standards is critical to achieving business success on the international stage.

 Seagate also constantly strives to ensure its policies for ethical business conduct reflect the latest standards, requirements, laws and regulations at local, national and international levels.
-Seagate’s Ethical Conduct and Conflict of Interest Policy and Code of Ethics adopt a more principles-based approach to our activities while promoting ethical conduct and compliance with laws and regulations.
+Seagate’s Business Conduct Policy and Code of Ethics adopt a more principles-based approach to our activities while promoting ethical conduct and compliance with laws and regulations.

-The Ethical Conduct and Conflict of Interest Policy summarizes Seagate’s ethical standards and key policies in areas such as insider trading, conflicts of interest, bribery and corruption, privacy and confidentiality, antitrust and fair dealing, and provides relevant information about expected behavior.
+The Business Conduct Policy summarizes Seagate’s ethical standards and key policies in areas such as insider trading, conflicts of interest, bribery and corruption, privacy and confidentiality, antitrust and fair dealing, and provides relevant information about expected behavior.
 The Board reviews these policies on an annual basis to ensure that Seagate continues to operate within the letter and spirit of the law.

 Implementation and Training

-To implement our Ethical Conduct and Conflict of Interest Policy, we require all new employees to certify that they have read and understood the policy.
+To implement our Business Conduct Policy, we require all new employees to certify that they have read and understood the policy.
 We also require all continuing indirect labor employees to certify annually that they agree to comply with the policy and understand that they are expected to report any potential or actual violations and conflicts.

-The Ethical Conduct and Conflict of Interest Policy is currently available in five languages (Chinese, English, Korean, Malay and Thai).
+The Business Conduct Policy is currently available in eightlanguages (Chinese, English, Korean, Malay, French, Spanish, and Portugese and Thai).
 Seagate continues to use blogs and other e-tools to communicate relevant information, develop online training modules for general ethics training, and offer live training sessions tailored for specific groups of employees within Seagate.

 *The Ethics Helpline is compliant with local privacy laws in the various jurisdictions where Seagate does business.